 Capital Program Overview

-We're investing in system safety, reliability and the region's economy through our Capital Improvement Program.
-For Fiscal Year 2021, Metro's Board of Directors approved a 6-year, $9.7 billion capital program.
-And for the first time in Metro's history, the capital program is now bolstered by dedicated funding from Maryland, Virginia, and the District of Columbia.
+Metro is investing in system safety, reliability, and the region's economy through our Capital Improvement Program.
+On March 24, 2022, Metro's Board of Directors approved a 6-year, $12.4 billion capital program.

-In spending local taxpayer dollars for capital projects, we're seeking to reinvest in our hometown economy, creating jobs and encouraging participation from disadvantaged, minority-owned, and small businesses in the region, while preparing the region for a more sustainable and equitable future.
+In spending local taxpayer dollars for capital projects, we're seeking to reinvest in the local economy, creating jobs and encouraging participation from disadvantaged, minority-owned, and small businesses in the region, while preparing the region for a more sustainable and equitable future.